Ezward/gps/index.md

 If that works then your credentials and server address are correct.

+In the field, like at a race track, you may not have nice fixed WiFi like you do at home.
+There are various options to deal with that, but one way is to simply use your phone as a WiFi hotspot.
+In that case you connect your RaspberryPi/JetsonNano to your phone's WiFi hotspot to get Internet.
+Everything else is the same as fixed WiFi, except you probably want to tape your phone to your Donkeycar so that it is never out of range while you are racing.

+#### Writing to the serial port
+While the RaspberryPi and Jetson Nano gpio headers look the same, we need to set them up slightly differently.
+On both machines the operating system may be using the serial port on the gpio header as a login port (one culd hookup a terminal to it to login).
+That could interfere with our usage of the port.
+So we want to turn off that behavior.
+Its a little different for RPi and Nano.

+##### The Jetson Nano serial port
 See this JetsonHacks [video](https://jetsonhacks.com/2019/10/10/jetson-nano-uart/) for using the serial ports on the Jetson Nano GPIO header.
 To output to Jetson Nano's serial port you must have permissions to read/write the serial port.
 Run this command to add your user to the dialout group.
  ```
  sudo usermod -aG dialout $(whoami)